akshaya999/TicketMasterAPI-SupplyFrame/README.md

 Additionally, if you have nodemon you can run: nodemon server.js.

 Upon successful deployment of the server,you can acess website on port 8000 (http://localhost:8000).
+If port 8000 is not available for you, you can change the port in the .env file.